 Can I travel abroad when I have a different surname to my child?

 It is common for parents to have different surnames to their children.
-However, there are still instances where you may be questioned by UK or overseas border control and asked to provide evidence that they are legally travelling with their children.
-Understandably, these checks are to prevent child abduction but nevertheless can cause disruption to consensual family holidays.
+However, there are still a chance you could be questioned by UK or overseas border control and asked to provide evidence that they are legally travelling with your children.
+These checks are to prevent child abduction but nevertheless can cause unwelcome disruption to consensual family holidays.

 - Your child’s birth or adoption certificate